fossas/spectrometer/docs/strategies/haskell/stack.md

 Analysis has two notable parts: matching `name` fields from the strings in `dependencies`, and noting the package's `location.type`.
-A package with a missing `location.type` refers to a builtin, cabal-provided package, and a present field takes one of two forms: remote and local, which have different sets of string associated with them.
+A package with a missing `location.type` refers to a builtin, ghc-provided package, and a present field takes one of two forms: remote and local, which have different sets of string associated with them.
 Local packages are references to the current project, while remote references are pointers to package or source